edwinst/remedybg_wishlist/README.md

     **Example:** The Modules view is almost unusable without such features, I'm afraid.

-    **Idea:** Long-term, I could imagine remedybg to expose some low-level native API to a hot-loaded DLL into which the user can put ad-hoc code that does interesting analysis on view contents after stepping, etc..
+    **Idea:** Long-term, I could imagine remedybg to expose some low-level native API to a hot-loaded DLL into which the user can put ad-hoc code that does interesting analysis on view contents / debug data after stepping, etc..

 *   **(use) For table cells which are only shown partially, show the full cell contents if possible on mouse over** in the status line or *in a separate full-width line at the bottom of the window*, a line which can maybe be disabled for people